Mounting an Extreme Bearing step by step

 13. Check that the shaft is not too long in case you want to use a closed blue cover seal.
 If you have a bearing for a drive situation, use an open cover with a shaft seal.
 In that case, put some grease on the seal lip and carefully push the seal over the shaft.

-14. If you have chosen Method 1 at step 6 in the instructions, the shaft with the bearing shall have about one millimetre clearance backwards by mounting on the fixed side.
+14. When you have chosen Method 1 at step 6 in the instructions, the shaft with the bearing shall have about one millimetre clearance backwards by mounting on the fixed side.
 In case your construction demands Method 2 with highly accurate axial positioning, check the position.
 If there is too much displacement, undo steps 6-14, correct the position and repeat the steps again.

 15. Tighten the cover with the attachment bolts.